amitpdev/react-native-google-places-textinput/README.md

 }
 ```

+For detailed styling examples and a complete guide, see our [Styling Guide](./docs/styling-guide.md).

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.